 In 1989, Jim Yarbrough, the owner of Pride Publishing and Typesetting, Inc., bought the publication and in 1996, qnotes began distributing every other week.

 On May 12, 2006, qnotes merged with the Raleigh, N.C.-based The Front Page, another North Carolina LGBT newspaper.
 The Front Page began publishing in 1979 in Raleigh, N.C., under longtime publisher and editor Jim Baxter.

 In April 2008, qnotes revamped its online presence and debuted a new website and content management system at www.q-notes.com.
 Changes to the website continued gradually until our January 2010 redesign, rebranding and editorial re-direction, in which “Q-Notes” became qnotes.
 The publication’s new direction calls for more in-depth, future-focused features in its bi-weekly print edition and a far more robust, daily updated website at the new goqnotes.com.

-This website is powered by the open source WordPress, with site design, maintenance and implementation by Matt Comer.
+This website is powered by the open source WordPress, with site design and implementation by Matt Comer. qnotes staff maintains the site.
 WordPress Classic 1.5 theme by Dave Shea was used as a general framework.